vbertone/apfelxx/README.md

 APFEL++ is a C++ rewriting of the Fortran 77 evolution code APFEL (see http://apfel.hepforge.org and https://github.com/scarrazza/apfel).
-APFEL++ is based on a completely new code design guarantees a better performance and a more optimal memory management.
+APFEL++ is based on a completely new code design and guarantees a better performance along with a more optimal memory management.
 The new modular structure allows for a better maintainability and an easier extensibility.
-This makes APFEL++ suitable for a wide range of tasks: for the solution of the DGLAP evolution equations to the computation of deep-inelastic-scattering (DIS) and single-inclusive-annihilation cross sections.
+This makes APFEL++ suitable for a wide range of tasks: from the solution of the DGLAP evolution equations to the computation of deep-inelastic-scattering (DIS) and single-inclusive-annihilation cross sections.
 Also more complex computations, like semi-inclusive DIS and Drell-Yan cross